 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

-An eSIM works just like an app: you buy it, you download it, and BOOM!
-You’re connected.
-It’s just that easy.
+Jetpac eSIMs work just like an app: you download it, pick your plan, and BOOM!
+You’re connected the minute you land.
+It’s that easy.

 Secondly, it’s an up-and-coming area with plenty of soul.
 Belén offers a good nightlife and is within easy reach of major places of interest.
-It’s also one of the city’s largest and oldest neighbourhoods and is served by good transportation.
+It’s also one of the city’s largest and oldest neighborhoods and is served by good transportation.

 A pleasant hotel that provides both privacy and opportunities to socialise, Hotel Zona Verde has rooms for one, two, and three.
 Breakfast is included and the restaurant serves an array of local and international cuisine.